fabiosferreira/refactoring-react-web-apps/README.md

 > **Benefits**: Code readability.

-We found ten refactorings that rename components.
+We found 30 refactorings that rename components.

 #### Move component

 This refactoring is recommended when a component is used in multiple files.
 In such cases, we should consider moving the component to the location where it is most used.
-We found three occurrences of the move component refactoring.
+We found 24 occurrences of the move component refactoring.

+#### Rename prop

+This refactoring is similar to a traditional rename refactoring.
+It occurs when the name of a prop does not represent its purpose very well.
+We found seven occurrences of this refactoring.

+> **Problem:** The name of a prop does not represent its purpose very well.

+> **Solution:** Rename the prop.

+> **Benefits**: Code readability.

+We found 12 refactorings that rename components.

+#### Rename hook

+This refactoring is also similar to a traditional rename refactoring.
+It occurs when the name of a hook does not represent its purpose well.

+> **Problem:** The name of a hook does not represent its purpose very well.

+> **Solution:** Rename the hook.

+> **Benefits**: Code readability.

+We found six occurrences of this refactoring.

 ### JavaScript Refactorings